rhaldkhein/centress/README.md

 centress.boot(__dirname);
 ```

 Run with `node index.js` and the server should be up and running.
 When you visit `localhost:3000`, you'll be greeted with an error `Cannot GET /` :rage: &nbsp;... but don't panic!
-That means its working and `home` page is not handled yet.
+That means it's working and `home` page is not handled yet.

 #### Using Ready-Made Modules